She's on It: Music video

-The song's video was produced by Rick Rubin and directed by producer and filmmaker Sean Travis, who later, in the 2000s, produced MTV's reality television series The Hills and The City.
+The song's video was Executive Produced by Rick Rubin produced by Larry Shapiro and directed by producer and filmmaker Sean Travis, who later, in the 2000s, produced MTV's reality television series The Hills and The City.
 It was the band's first professionally produced music video and their third video overall, after 1981's Holy Snappers and Egg Raid On Mojo in 1982.
 Filmed in Long Beach in New York's Nassau County, the boys are trying to win the heart of a woman (Sharon Middendorf) on the beach, but their efforts are foiled by stampeding female fans.
 Not even the assistance of a mentor (played by Rick Rubin) can help them.
 Their attempts range from using Spanish Fly to flying over her in a helicopter and a net, and they even attempt to blow her up.
 She survives while the boys struggle to start the dynamite, and suddenly, it blows up and the video concludes.
 The video was included in the band's 1987 CBS/Fox Video compilation, but has not been included on any video release since.